mikhae1/kubeview-mcp/README.md

 - **Argo CD**: list/get app details, resources, history, logs, and status via a single multi-operation tool
 - **Sensitive data masking**: global redaction for secrets/tokens in ConfigMaps, Secrets, and Helm values
 - **Zero write access**: designed to be safe in production from day one
+- **Code-mode**: reasoning through code in a sandboxed environment with MCP tools access 🔥

 ---